 Heads of Year will analyse Consequence Points for students in their year group on a weekly basis and any student who has been given more than a set number of consequence points may be placed on an appropriate Behaviour Report or given a detention.
-If students reach 3 behaviour points in a week they will be placed in a 30 minute lunchtime Pastoral detention, 5 will mean a 1 hour after-school Pastoral detention and 10 will mean a 1 day in internal isolation.
+If students reach 3 behaviour incidents in a week they will be placed in a 30-minute lunchtime Pastoral detention, 5 will mean a 1 hour after-school Pastoral detention and 10 will mean a 1 day in internal inclusion.
 Heads of Year will ensure that detentions longer than 30 minutes are set when appropriate to do so.
+If a student continues to accrue Consequence points, further, more serious sanctions will be given.